acidanthera/OpenCorePkg/Platform/OpenNetworkBoot/README.md

 In many situations network card firmware will already be present, but this section covers situations where it may not be.

 The EDK II and AUDK versions of OVMF both include `VirtioNetDxe` by default, even if built with `NETWORK_ENABLE=0`.
-This is roughly equivalent to saying that OVMF has network card firmware present, even if the EDK II network stack is not included.
-Therefore, note that when using a cut-down or custom build of OVMF, this driver must be present in order for the rest of the network stack to work.
+This driver produces the base Simple Network Protocol for QEMU `virtio-net` devices.
+Therefore, note that if using a cut-down or custom build of OVMF, this driver must be present in order for the rest of the network stack to work.
+Also note that if using QEMU emulated network hardware such as `-device e1000`, then although an option ROM for this emulated card is present (and does not require `VirtioNetDxe`), it is not started automatically in all circumstances, e.g. it is not started when OpenCore is booted directly from OVMF built with no network stack, therefore using a `virtio-net` device with the `VirtioNetDxe` driver is a more reliable approach.

-Most (U)EFI machines include PXE boot which relies on the machine's network card firmware (e.g. option ROM) being present.
-However, if using a very old (e.g pre-EFI) machine, or one with very cut-down firmware, it may be necessary to manually load the network card's (U)EFI firmware in order for the rest of the network boot stack to work.
+Most (U)EFI machines include PXE boot, which relies on the machine's network card firmware (e.g. option ROM) being present already, to provide the base Simple Network Protocol for the rest of the network stack to build on.
+However, if using a very old (e.g pre-EFI) machine, or one with very cut-down firmware, it may be necessary to manually load the network card's (U)EFI firmware.
 This may be loaded using OpenCore's `Drivers` section.
-The driver should be found from the manufacturer's website or elsewhere online; for example:
+Relvant drivers can be found from the manufacturer's website or elsewhere online; for example:

  - https://winraid.level1techs.com/t/efi-lan-bios-intel-gopdriver-modules/33948